adyen-examples/adyen-java-spring-online-payments/paybylink-example/README.md

 # Adyen [Pay by link](https://www.adyen.com/pay-by-link) integration demo

+If you want to know more about Pay by link, check out our related [blog post](https://www.adyen.com/blog/pay-by-link-for-developers) or the [documentation](https://docs.adyen.com/checkout/pay-by-link).

 ## Run this integration in seconds using [Gitpod](https://gitpod.io/)

 * Open your [Adyen Test Account](https://ca-test.adyen.com/ca/ca/overview/default.shtml) and create a set of [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key).